 Late one night, in February 1999, Amadou Diallo was sitting outside his apartment block in New York City when four police officers drove past.
 Deciding he looked suspicious, they backed up their car for a second look.
 When Diallo didn’t run, they assumed he must be challenging them: “How brazen this man is,” they thought as they got out of their car and walked towards him.
 And when Diallo reached into his pocket they assumed he was reaching for a gun, opened fire, and killed him instantly.
 Diallo, an immigrant from Guinea, had assumed the police were friendly.
 He was reaching for his wallet.

-If we want to become more antifragile, and use change to become stronger and more valuable, we need to become better at noticing and checking our assumptions.
-Then we can take better actions.
+This means that if we want to become more antifragile, and use this time of change to become stronger and more valuable, it will be useful to become better at spotting and correcting our mistaken assumptions.

-The first step is to learn to spot the eight commonest types of mistaken assumption:
+We can do this when we learn to spot the eight most common types of mistaken assumption:

 - Value judgments (“He looks suspicious.”)